postgres-ai/postgres-checkup/HELP.md

 Possible sources of configuration settings (presented in the first column of the report’s table):

-* `postgresql.auto.conf`: Changed via 'ALTER SYSTEM' command.
+* `postgresql.auto.conf`: changed via 'ALTER SYSTEM' command.
-* `%any other file pattern%`: Changed in additional config included to the main one.
+* `%any other file pattern%`: changed in additional config included to the main one.
-* `postgresql.conf`: Non-default values are set in postgresql.conf.
+* `postgresql.conf`: non-default values are set in postgresql.conf.
-*

 ### A008 Disk Usage and File System Type

 Shows detailed file systems information related to Postgres database.